 Analyze QIAseq xHYB Mycobacterium Tuberculosis Panel Data (Human host)

 The Analyze QIAseq xHYB Mycobacterium Tuberculosis Panel Data (Human host) template workflow performs spoligotyping for lineage detection and identifies high-frequency antimicrobial drug resistance variants.
 It is suitable for analysis of samples from human hosts generated with the QIAseq xHYB Mycobacterium tuberculosis Panel.
+Optionally, the workflow also detects and types Mycobacteriaceae, if the QIAseq xHYB NTM-ID Panel was used in conjunction with the QIAseq xHYB Mycobacterium tuberculosis Panel.

-To analyze samples not from human hosts, you can create a copy of the workflow and edit it to fit your specific application, see https://resources.qiagenbioinformatics.com/manuals/clcgenomicsworkbench/current/index.php?manual=Template_workflows.html.
+To analyze samples not from human hosts, you can create a copy of the workflow and edit it to fit your specific application, see Template workflows.
 Since the workflow element Map Reads to Human Control Genes is relevant for human data only, you should delete this.
 In addition, if a host genome is not relevant for you application, open the Taxonomic Profiling workflow element, and uncheck Filter host reads.

 To run the workflow using a variant database other than the default one, you need to modify the workflow elements where the database name appears as a column header, such as Filter for WHO variants and WHO variant associated with resistance.

+The QIAseq xHYB Mycobacterium tuberculosis Panel Reference Data Set contains reference data relevant for this template workflow.
+It includes the Mycobacterium tuberculosis reference genome H37Rv and the WHO Mycobacterium tuberculosis variant database based on the WHO Mycobacterium tuberculosis mutation catalogue (see Reference Data Elements).
 Like the template workflow, the reference data set is designed for human samples.
-It contains both a human host taxonomic profiling index, and a sequence list with human control genes for use in the workflow step Map Reads to Human Control Genes.
+It contains both a human host taxonomic profiling index and a sequence list with human control genes for use in the workflow step Map Reads to Human Control Genes.

 The workflow analysis